 All required supporting materials must be received before an application decision can be rendered.
 Please see below for details.

 The following required supporting materials must be received by the Office of Admission before an admission decision can be rendered.
-All supporting materials should be mailed to:
+All supporting materials should be emailed to [email protected] or mailed to:

 Office of Admission

 421 N. Woodland Blvd.